 But how do you make this possible?

-In short, by ensuring all managers across your organisation are:
+In short, by ensuring all managers across your organization are:

 1. Facilitating regular, structured one-to-ones